 This method is verbose and mathematically complex, so we won’t include the code in the tutorial.
 You can check out the full implementation on the GitHub.

 As you can see, SwiftUI is great not only for simple UI creation.
 Complex controls and effects can also be efficiently and succinctly described by this new tool, which this tutorial hopefully demonstrated.
 We have no doubt that SwiftUI will become a new standard for declarative interface creation on Apple platforms, so any Apple developer might want to consider familiarising themselves with it.
-Check out another article on SwiftUI and best of luck!
+Don't forget to check out another one of our SwiftUI tutorials and best of luck!

 UPD: a fellow redditor managed to run it on Apple Watch too.
 We only tested it on phones but do not let it stop you from trying.